 IF you are constructing solar energy systems capable of generating more than 100 kilowatts AC, but no more than 500 kilowatts AC (example: Powering up to about a dozen homes) of electricity,

-At the end of the project (the end date you place on the application), you must provide documentation to L&I (see below) indicating that you met all of the following criteria:
+At the end of the project, you must provide documentation to L&I (see below) indicating that you met all of the following criteria:

-• 21% of contract dollars awarded were to women-owned businesses, minority-owned businesses, or veteran-owned businesses.
+• 5.5% of contract dollars awarded were to minority-owned businesses.

 • 15% of the project's total labor hours were performed by registered apprentices approved by the Washington State Apprenticeship and Training Council (WSATC).